Academic Eligibility Requirements

-- GPA Students must have a cumulative grade-point average of 3.0 or above (on a 4.0 scale) in the last 60 credits of course work.
+- Students must have a cumulative grade-point average of 3.0 or above (on a 4.0 scale) in the last 60 credits of course work.
 The undergraduate work must include a statistics course and a psychology research methods course with grades of B or higher.

 1. Submit Penn State’s Graduate School Online Application.

 Before you apply, be sure to have official transcripts from all institutions attended (see Step 3 below for details).
 In the application, skip any questions that don’t apply, such as junior/senior GPA, GMAT/GRE scores, etc.

 The statement should be one to one and a half pages in length.
 Once completed, upload your statement to your digital application portfolio.
 (Note: It is recommended that the statement be a TXT or PDF file for ease of uploading.)
 The statement should address the following questions:

 - Why have you chosen to pursue an Applied Clinical Psychology degree at Penn State Behrend?

 - How will these studies help you achieve your personal and professional goals?

 - How will your participation contribute to Penn State Behrend's ACPSY program?

 - Indicate your current or most recent work, internship, and/or clinical experiences.